Lamoni Rose Hill Cemetery

 History of Lamoni

 Below is an account of Lamoni's beginnings published right after the town was incorporated in its first newspaper.
-See Lamoni and the Order of Enoch1 for a more detailed RLDS church account of this from The Story of the Church, by Inez Smith Davis.
+See Lamoni and the Order of Enoch1 for a more detailed RLDS2 church account of this from The Story of the Church, by Inez Smith Davis.
 Articles in the Lamoni Chronicle by local historians Alma Blair in 1999 and T.S.Williams decades earlier, shed light on Lamoni's first century of history.

 History of Lamoni